 Conclusion

-Based on the above data, L. nuratavica is considered a species of exceptional scientific and practical importance, recognised as a rare, endemic, and relict element of Uzbekistan’s flora.
+Based on the above data, L. nuratavica is considered a species of exceptional scientific and practical importance, recognized as a rare, endemic, and relict element of Uzbekistan’s flora.
 It is primarily found in rocky areas, gravelly slopes, and sparse shrub and petrophytic communities of the Nuratau and Аktau ranges, having adapted to various edaphic and ecological conditions.
 Its presence in the Kugitang range has not been scientifically confirmed, and no reliable findings have been recorded from that region in the past twenty years, indicating that its range has become relatively narrow and fragmented.
 Analysis at the sуnоpopulational level provides valuable data on the species’ growth, distribution, phytocoenotic role, and competitiveness.
 The fact that it has been identified in only two coenopopulations-where unpaired, pre-reproductive individuals dominate-suggests that young plants cannot survive on steep rocky slopes due to natural limiting factors.
 This indicates a weak natural regeneration process and reflects the species' ecological vulnerability.
 Furthermore, the low projective cover of the species in phytocoenoses suggests that it mainly plays a participatory rather than dominant role in the communities.
 This situation necessitates special monitoring and protective measures to conserve L.nuratavica.
 Although the species’ classification in Uzbekistan’s Red Book has been downgraded from category 1 to category 3, which may appear positive, the current number of populations and the slow pace of natural regeneration demand cautious interpretation.
 Overall, L.nuratavica is not only an integral component of Uzbekistan’s floristic wealth but also holds significant biogeographic, ecological, and evolutionary value.
 Its conservation is a critical strategic task for ensuring the stability of mountain ecosystems, protecting natural resources, and preserving the national flora.
 The study also applied the IUCN criteria for assessing the species’ ecological risk, assigning it a VU (Vulnerable) status and evaluating it under the criteria B1ab(ii, iii)+2ab(ii, iii)+S2a(i).
 These reflect the species’ high sensitivity to habitat degradation and environmental changes.
 Future research should prioritise the development of conservation strategies for L. nuratavica, including stable isotope analyses and studies of adaptive traits, which will contribute to ensuring the species’ long-term sustainability.
 These research findings provide a critical foundation for developing evidence-based conservation measures and biodiversity management policies in Uzbekistan.

 References